 - 1. Shoreline development and activities shall result in no net loss of ecological functions. - 2.
-Development and regulated activities shall minimize impacts to geohydraulic processes, surface water drainage, and groundwater recharge. - 3.
-Measures shall be incorporated into the development, use, or activity to protect water bodies and wetlands from all sources of pollution, including, but not limited to sediment and silt, petrochemicals, and wastes and spoils. - 4.
+Development and regulated activities shall minimize impacts to hydrogeologic processes, surface water drainage, and groundwater recharge. - 3.
+Measures shall be incorporated into the development, use, or activity to protect water bodies and wetlands from all sources of pollution, including, but not limited to sediment and silt, petrochemicals, and wastes and dredge spoils. - 4.
 Adequate provisions to prevent water runoff from contaminating surface and groundwater shall be included in development design.
 The Director may specify the method of surface water control and maintenance programs.
-Surface water control must comply with the Department of Ecology Stormwater Management Manual for Western Washington. - 5.
+Surface water control must comply with the adopted stormwater manual. - 5.
 All measures for the treatment of surface water runoff for the purpose of maintaining and/or enhancing water quality shall be conducted onsite.
 Off-site treatment facilities may be considered if onsite treatment is not feasible. - 6.
 Point and non-point source pollution should be managed on a basin-wide basis to protect water quality and support the efforts of shoreline property owners to maintain shoreline ecological functions